Kuwait Tower [OKKK_TWR]

 3.3.1 Standard Instrument Departures (SIDs)

-All departures from Kuwait will be assigned a Standard Instrument Departure (SID) when they recieve their departure clearance, they are assigned based on the first waypoint in their flight plan and/or direction of flight.
-The purpose of SIDs are to ehance safety, predictability and efficiently guide traffic from their initial departure phase to the en-route traffic environment.
+All departures from Kuwait will be assigned a Standard Instrument Departure (SID) when they receive their departure clearance, they are assigned based on the first waypoint in their flight plan and/or direction of flight.
+The purpose of SIDs is to enhance safety, predictability and efficiently guide traffic from their initial departure phase to the en-route traffic environment.

 All SIDs in Kuwait are RNAV1 (Area Navigation) which means aircraft must be able to maintain a total system error of no more than 1 nautical mile (NM) for 95% of the flight time.
 This enhances safety, and accuracy of the departure routing an aircraft should fly.